tim-atapagra/auth-service/README.md

   }
 `

-5. After signup, use the validate endpoint to authenticate your account with a code that'll be sent to the phone number you provided.
+5. After signup, use the `/validate` endpoint to authenticate your account with a code that'll be sent to the phone number you provided.
 Provide the following format to the body of the validate endpoint

 `